smdaa/smdaa.github.io/content/post/building-an-rtl-sdr-fm-radio-from-scratch-in-c-part-1-the-usb-driver.md

 }
 ```

-`read_sysfs_attr` just reads a file into a buffer and strips the trailing newline that sysfs puts on every value.
+`read_sysfs_attr` just reads a file into a buffer and strips the trailing newline.

 Entries whose name contains a colon, like `3-2:1.0`, get skipped: those are interfaces rather than devices and do not have these attributes.

 An interface is one of the jobs a device does.
 A webcam has one for video and another for audio.
-Our dongle only does one job, so it has a single interface, the `3-2:1.0` above.

 With the two numbers we can build the path and open it: